....

 PRO-LIFE ARGUMENTS

 1. Since life begins at conception, abortion is akin to murder as it is the act of taking human life.
-Abortion is in direct defiance of the commonly accepted idea of the sanctity of human life
+Abortion is in direct defiance of the commonly accepted idea of the sanctity of human life2.
+No civilized society permits one human to intentionally harm or take the life of another human without punishment, and abortion is no different.

 3. Adoption is a viable alternative to abortion and accomplishes the same result.
 And with 1.5 million American families wanting to adopt a child, there is no such thing as an unwanted child.